TIPI: Transfusion in Preterm Infants – A REDS-IV-P & Vermont Oxford Network (VON) Collaboration

 RBC-IMPACT: Red Blood Cell – IMProving trAnsfusions for Chronically Transfused recipients

-This multi-site study assesses how donor, component and recipient factors contribute to red blood cell (RBC) survival in chronically and episodically transfused patients – specifically, patients with sickle cell disease (SCD), thalassemia, and pediatric patients with chemotherapy-induced aplasia.
+This multi-site study in the United States and Brazil assesses how donor, component and recipient factors contribute to red blood cell (RBC) survival in chronically and episodically transfused patients – specifically, patients with sickle cell disease (SCD), thalassemia, and pediatric patients with chemotherapy-induced aplasia.
 The goal is to learn more about how to select the best units to optimize RBC transfusions in these heavily transfused populations.
 The overarching hypothesis is that there are specific donor genetic and non-genetic factors, as well as component and recipient factors, that will influence the effectiveness of RBC transfusions, and that specific donor genotypes will lead to worse outcomes in some patients.
 The study will assess markers of RBC survival in recipients on simple transfusion therapy using data obtained from a low cost single nucleotide polymorphism (SNP) array, laboratory measures of RBC quality, and clinical care data.
 RBC survival will primarily be defined and measured by change in hemoglobin per day between visits.
 The study will collect donor blood samples for the genetic SNP array testing, as well as pre- and post-transfusion samples from enrolled participants and residual blood from the transfused unit (transfusate), some of which will be biobanked for future analyses.
 Statistical analyses of the linked data, using a variety of univariable associations and multivariable linear mixed effects modeling, will examine the effects of donor, component, and recipient factors on RBC survival.
 Outcomes of these analyses will help define factors that may lengthen the interval between transfusions in these chronically transfused populations and ultimately reduce a patient’s transfusion burden and iron overload.